-Below is a list of the component activities in digitization offered by the DSS with estimates of average times per component.
+Below is a list of the component activities in digitization offered by Digital Services with estimates of average times per component.
 All digitization complies with national standards.

 See the average file sizes and project planning pages for more resources for planning projects.